 4. Maybe visit a beach (this actually isn’t like me, because I typically skip the beach for more baseball)

-I can’t give any recommendations on finding a place to stay.
-When I didn’t live down here, I just used Priceline for a blind bid and took my chances.
-Pretty much everything is close to either Pirate City or McKechnie.
+I can’t give any recommendations on finding a place to stay, except try to find something west of 26th St W or east of 15th St E, or somewhere in the downtown Bradenton area.
+Pretty much everything is close to either Pirate City or LECOM.
 If you’re going to Pirate City, I recommend somewhere by interstate 75.
-If you’re going to McKechnie most of the time, I recommend staying closer to the beach, or in downtown Bradenton.
+If you’re going to LECOM most of the time, I recommend staying closer to the beach, or in downtown Bradenton.

-I can give recommendations on where to eat.
-I tend to avoid the touristy places, and most places on the beach, since the food at these places isn’t as good.
+When it comes to places to eat, I tend to avoid the touristy places, and most places on the beach, since the food at these places isn’t as good.
 If you want a good view on the beach, go for a sunset after eating dinner at a place that has good food, rather than eating on the beach at a place with over-priced and lower quality food.

 I will say that none of the places below have paid me for these reviews.
-Not that I wouldn’t accept payment in the form of free food.
+Although every year I put the disclaimer that I’d gladly accept free food as a payment.
 I’d totally take that from any of these places, if any of them are reading this.
 These are all places that I eat at on a regular basis down here, and you’re not going to find any national chain restaurants.
 So if you’re looking for Applebee’s, you’ve come to the wrong place.

 Before I moved here, the most popular places I heard about were places that were on the water.
 A lot of people go to The Beach House, which is located on Bradenton Beach.
 I’ll admit that I used to take guests to The Beach House the first time they come down, just for the novelty of eating on the beach.
 They have a deck behind the restaurant, with a great view overlooking the water, and a beach on either side.
 However, the food isn’t that good, and you’re paying extra for the view.